Illuminating Spaces: The Power of Projection Mapping in Interior Design and Architectur

 How It Works:

-- Modeling the Surface: The first step involves creating a digital, 3D model of the surface to be projected upon.
+1. Modeling the Surface: The first step in projection mapping in interior design involves creating a digital, 3D model of the surface to be projected upon.

-This technology has its roots in the entertainment industry but has quickly found applications in advertising, art installations, events, and now, interior design and architecture.
+This technology has roots in entertainment but has quickly found applications in projection mapping interior design for advertising, art, and homes.

 How Is Projection Mapping Used in Interior Design and Architecture?